faizan4devloper/band-landing-page/README.md

   transform: scale(1.05);
 }

-.shrink {
+/* Shrinking effect for Sidebar and FormDisplay */ .shrink {
-  flex: 0.1; /* Shrink Sidebar and FormDisplay when Preview is visible */
+  flex: 0.1; /* Shrink when preview is visible */
   transition: all 0.5s ease;
 }